eddyerburgh/notes/docs/computer-networking/internet/BGP.md

 The ORIGIN attribute is a mandatory attribute generated by the speaker that originates the routing information.
 There are three possible origins:

-- IGP: NLRI is interior to the originating AS
+- IGP: NLRI is interior to the originating AS.
-- EGP: NLRI is learned via EGP
+- EGP: NLRI is learned via EGP.
-- INCOMPLETE: NLRI is learned by some other means
+- INCOMPLETE: NLRI is learned by some other means.

-BGP sometimes uses the ORIGIN value in its decision making process.
-It chooses the path with the lowest ORIGIN value.
+BGP sometimes uses the ORIGIN value in its decision process.
+When comparing ORIGIN, BGP chooses the path with the lowest ORIGIN value.
 IGP is the lowest value, EGP second lowest, and INCOMPLETE is highest {% cite internet-routing-architecture -l 167 %}.

-### BGP decision making process
+### BGP decision process

 The BGP decision process is used to determine which route to advertise if there are multiple routes for the same destination.

 The rules are:

 - Route is ignored if next hop is inaccessible
-- Prefer route with largest LOCAL_PREFERENCE if different
+- Prefer route with largest LOCAL_PREF if different
 - Prefer routes originated by this router if exists
 - Prefer route with shortest AS_PATH if different
 - Prefer route with lowest ORIGIN value if different